-Note: The following information describes how we run Desert-Harvester-hosted milling events; however, at events hosted by other organizations the milling may be organized quite differently.
-Many of the events at which we mill mesquite pods are hosted by other organizations that hire us just for the milling.
-At such events, it is up to the host to determine how the milling will be organized.
-However, please note that the pod-quality safety and health requirements are non-negotiable and must be observed at every event at which Desert Harvesters is providing milling services.*
+The following information describes how we run DESERT HARVESTERS-hosted milling events; events hosted by other organizations will be organized in nearly or entirely the same manner.
+Please note that the pod-tasting, -quality, and -safety/health requirements are non-negotiable and must be observed at every event at which Desert Harvesters is providing milling and educational services.

-- Our milling events are usually held from mid October through November, when we are well out of the humid summer monsoon weather.
-This follows the summer harvest, and ensures that the mesquite pods have a chance to dry well and will not reabsorb moisture from the high dew point of the monsoon season.
+- Other organizations hire us for millings in October and November, when we are well out of the humid summer monsoon weather.
+This ensures that stored mesquite pods (not milled at the ideal time of June) have a chance to dry well and will not reabsorb moisture from the high dew point of the monsoon season.
 Moist pods bind up the mill.

-- We charge $2 per gallon of whole pods, with a minimum of $5.
-This generally works out to a cost of $1.50 to $2 per pound of flour milled.
+- We charge $3 per gallon of whole pods, with a minimum of $10.
+This generally works out to a cost of about $3 per pound of flour milled.
 This is a bargain considering that the flour usually sells for $14 to $20 per pound.

 - We encourage all those wanting to mill mesquite pods to harvest at least 3 to 5 gallons of whole pods so they will have at least a gallon of flour after milling.
-We charge a minimum of $5 to mill any amount of whole pods, both to encourage folks to harvest more pods, as well as to cover the costs of operating the mill and paying our staff.
+We charge a minimum of $10 to mill any amount of whole pods, both to encourage folks to harvest more pods, as well as to cover the costs of operating, maintaining, and insuring the mill, as well as paying our staff.